anudeepmuppalla1729/InboxAI/README.md

-# InboxAI – AI Email Assistant
+# InboxAI – AI Email Assistant (Devolopment Stage)iu

 InboxAI is a full‑stack AI‑powered Gmail assistant that reads, organizes, summarizes, searches, and answers questions about your email inbox using **Gemini 1.5 Flash**, **Google Text Embeddings**, **ChromaDB**, **FastAPI**, and a **React frontend**.